Post: What Is the EU AI Act? A Compliance Reference for HR and Recruiting Teams

 Candidate Rights Become Enforceable

 The Act grants individuals subjected to high-risk AI decisions the right to explanation — a meaningful account of how the system reached its output.
-For recruiting, this means candidates who were screened out by an algorithm have a legally enforceable right to understand why, in terms they can evaluate.
-Harvard Business Review research has documented that unexplained algorithmic rejection damages employer brand and candidate trust at scale.
+For recruiting, this means candidates screened out by an algorithm have a legally enforceable right to understand why, in terms they can evaluate.
+Research has documented that unexplained algorithmic rejection damages employer brand and candidate trust at scale.
 The Act converts that reputational risk into legal liability.

 Bias Is No Longer a PR Problem Alone

-Deloitte’s global human capital research identifies algorithmic bias in hiring as a top emerging risk for organizations.
+Algorithmic bias in hiring ranks as a top emerging risk for organizations.
 The EU AI Act operationalizes that risk into regulatory consequence: high-risk AI systems must demonstrate bias testing, document their training data characteristics, and show ongoing monitoring for discriminatory outputs.
 “Our model is tested for fairness” is not compliant documentation.
-The Act requires the specifics — demographic breakdowns, test methodologies, and corrective action records.
+The Act requires specifics — demographic breakdowns, test methodologies, and corrective action records.

 Key Components: What Compliance Actually Requires